Look Beneath the Surface: Exploiting Fundamental Symmetry for Sample-Efficient Offline RL: Experiments

 \textbf{Additional ablations.}\quad We also investigate the joint impact of the three design components in TSRL, including T-symmetry regularized representation and policy constraints, as well as the T-symmetry consistent latent space data augmentation.
 We include TD3+BC for comparison, as it can be perceived as a vanilla version of TSRL without the previous three components.
 Moreover, the variant of TSRL with only the latent representation removed is not evaluated, as the latent space data augmentation also depends on the representation provided by TDM.
 Figure \ref{fig:ablation} presents the performance of all variants of TSRL on the 10k Halfcheetah medium and medium-expert datasets.
 As expected, it is observed that T-symmetry regularized representation and policy constraints jointly play a critical role in maintaining the performance of TSRL.
 As discussed previously, adding T-symmetry consistent latent space data augmentation also shows a positive impact on performance.
 Furthermore, it is observed that TD3+BC suffers from over-fitting on small datasets as its performance drops significantly with the increase of training steps, especially in the 10k Halfcheetah-medium dataset, while this phenomenon is not observed in TSRL.
 Nevertheless, the complete TSRL achieves the best performance in both tasks.

-\textbf{Generalization performance.}\quad To further verify the generalizability of TSRL, we construct a low-speed dataset from the Walker2d-medium dataset by filtering out all high x-velocity samples (x-velocity of the top$>0.2\times$ max-x-velocity).
-This results in a smaller dataset (about 200k samples) with a large proportion of transition dynamics unobserved.
+\textbf{Generalization performance.}\quad To further verify the generalizability of TSRL, we construct low-speed datasets from the Walker2d-medium and Walker2d-medium-expert datasets by filtering out all high x-velocity samples (x-velocity of the top$>0.2\times$ max-x-velocity).
+This results in two smaller datasets with a large proportion of transition dynamics unobserved.
 We want to test if the agent can still generalize and learn well given only these low x-velocity data, with all high-speed samples removed.
-The experiment results are presented in Figure~\ref{figure:dif_speed}, for other results see Appendix~\ref{add_res}.
-It is observed that the baseline methods perform poorly when trained with only the low-speed dataset.
-This is primarily due to over-conservative data-related regularizations, which cause ineffective policy learning if the OOD region occupies the majority of state-action space.
-However, we observe that TSRL is still able to achieve good performance, due to the access to more fundamental dynamics information that remains invariant in both low- and high-speed data.
-This can be further verified if we inspect the policy rollout distribution (right figure of Figure~\ref{figure:dif_speed}) that the policy learned by TSRL indeed generalizes to high-speed behavior that is not present in the training data.
+The experiment results are presented in Figure~\ref{figure:dif_speed}.